akka/akka.github.com/blog/_posts/2020-06-01-akka-cluster-motivation.md

 ---
 layout: post
-title: "Stateful vs Stateless applications: to Akka Cluster or not"
+title: "Stateful or Stateless Applications: To Akka Cluster, or not"
 author: Christopher Batey
 short: A short video discussing the pros and cons of stateless applications verses using Akka Cluster
 category: news